 Sports Law and Athlete Representation

-Gregory J. Tarone, Esq. has been involved in sports law for over 30 years, counseling amateurs and professionals, writing and lecturing about legal issues, and networking in support of athletes' rights ripe for necessary litigation.
+Since 1986 while practicing law in Florida, Gregory J. Tarone, Esq. has been involved in sports law counseling amateurs and professionals, writing and lecturing about legal issues, and networking in support of athletes' rights ripe for necessary litigation.

 Sports Lawyers International PLLC is a referral and cooperative network among sports lawyers and others to help provide guidance and representation for student-athletes like Noriana, who seek to ascertain their legal rights and how to enforce them in an appropriate manner.
-Fill in and send the contract form on this site if you seek confidential help or you are a lawyer who is interested in the referral network.
+Fill in and send the contact form on this site if you seek confidential help or you are a lawyer who is interested in the referral network.